wojtekk/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initial_sdk_setup/android_sdk_integration.md

 ---
 # Initial SDK Setup

 Installing the Braze SDK will provide you with basic analytics functionality as well as a working in-app slideup message with which you can engage your users.

-Note that the Android SDK file size is 763 KB.
+The approximate Android SDK file size is 763 KB.

 ## Android SDK Integration

 ### Step 1: Integrate the Braze Library
 The Braze Android SDK can optionally be integrated without UI components.
 However, In-App Messaging, the News Feed, and Feedback will be rendered inoperable unless you pass the custom data to a UI solely of your design.
 Additionally, push notifications will not work because our `BroadcastReceiver` that handles push is in the UI library.

 Please note that these UI elements are open source and [fully customizable][1].
 We strongly recommend integration of these features.
 Please refer to [Braze Docs][2] for the benefits of using the Braze News Feed, In-App Message, and Feedback UI.

 #### Basic Integration
 In order to access Braze's messaging features, you must integrate the UI library.
-Please see the following directions to integrate the UI library depending on your IDE:
+Follow the directions below to integrate the UI library depending on your IDE.

 #### Using Android Studio